-In accordance with Commission Rule 210.40, any party may elect to file proposed findings of fact and conclusions of law.
+In accordance with Commission Rule 210.40, a party may elect to file proposed findings of fact and conclusions of law; however, the other side is not required to respond to the proposed findings of fact and conclusions of law.
 If a party chooses to file proposed findings of fact and conclusions of law, they must be filed on the same date as the initial post-trial brief.
-Any facts and law addressed in proposed findings of fact and conclusions of law must also be addressed in the post-trial briefs and shall not be incorporated by reference in the post-trial briefs.

 The proposed findings of fact shall be in the form of numbered paragraphs.
-A proposed finding of fact must be an assertion of fact only (i.e., without argument more appropriately placed in the post-hearing brief).
+The findings shall reflect all section 337 elements, all issues outlined in the notice of investigation, and any other issues that arose during the course of the Investigation.
+Section headings consistent with the outline of the post-hearing brief may be used to set off paragraphs that relate to particular section 337 elements or issues.
+To be accepted without alteration, a proposed finding of fact must be an assertion of fact only (i.e., without argument more appropriately placed in the post-hearing brief).
 Each proposed finding of fact must be followed with citations to supporting authority in the evidence.
 Examples of commonly used citations are as follows:

-Transcript: Tr. at 895:12-15 [Transcript page:Line number(s)]
+Transcript: Smith, Tr.
+895 [Witness Name, Transcript page, Line number(s)]

-Exhibits: CX-3; RX-5; SPX-2
+Exhibits: CX 3; RX 5; SPX 2

-Pleadings: Complaint ¶ 4 at 2; XYZ Corp.
-Response to Complaint ¶ 5 at 3.
+Pleadings: Complaint ¶ 4, at 2; XYZ Corp.
+Response to Complaint ¶ 5, at 3.